Riot Act: Canada

 In Canada, the Riot Act has been incorporated in a modified form into the Criminal Code, a federal statute.
 Sections 32 and 33 of the Code deal with the power of police officers to suppress riots.
 The Code defines a riot as an "unlawful assembly" that has "begun to disturb the peace tumultuously".
 When twelve or more persons are "unlawfully and riotously assembled together", the proclamation can be read by a number of public officials, such as justices of the peace, provincial court judges, mayors, and sheriffs.
 The proclamation can also be read during prison riots: Quebec and Manitoba have designated senior correctional staff as justices of the peace for the purpose of reading the proclamation, while other provinces will ask a local justice of the peace to travel to the prison to read the proclamation.

-The proclamation is worded as follows:
+In the act the proclamation is to be worded as follows, or words to the same effect:

+(Since the monarch is now a King, the obvious changes are made.)
 Unlike the original Riot Act, the Criminal Code requires the assembled people to disperse within thirty minutes.
 When the proclamation has not been read, the punishment for rioting is up to two years of imprisonment.
 When the proclamation has been read and then ignored, the penalty increases, up to life imprisonment.
 The maximum penalty of life imprisonment also applies to someone who wilfully uses force to hinder the reading of the proclamation, or to those fail to disperse and who have reasonable grounds to believe the proclamation would have been made had the official not been hindered by force.

 The proclamation was read during the Winnipeg general strike of 1919 and the 1958 riot over racial discrimination against First Nations in Prince Rupert, British Columbia.
 One recent reading was during Vancouver's Stanley Cup riot in June 2011.
 Despite the reading of the proclamation, rioters were almost always charged under s 65 due to the difficulty of proving the elements of the offence in s 68.
 Many rioters also faced charges related to assaulting peace officers, mischief, theft, arson and assault.